rajith77/mod-amqp/README.md

   Provides custom routing information for messages flowing inbound.
 See *routing-property-name* and *routes*.

 * *routing-property-name* (Nested under *vertx.routing-outbound* or *vertx.routing-inbound*)
-  ..
-For outbound, this is a *property-name* that is specified in *properties* or *application-properties* section of the Json message.
+  ..For outbound, this is a *property-name* that is specified in *properties* or *application-properties* section of the Json message.

-  ..
-For inbound, this is a *property-name* specified in *application-properties* of the AMQP message.
+  ..For inbound, this is a *property-name* specified in *application-properties* of the AMQP message.

 * *routing-property-type*, allowed values *[ADDRESS, SUBJECT, REPLY_TO, MESSAGE_ID, CORRELATION_ID, LINK_NAME, CUSTOM]* default *ADDRESS*
-  ..
-Please note this is for inbound routing only!
+  ..Please note this is for inbound routing only!
-  ..
-If *CUSTOM* is specified, it will use *routing-property-name* to figure out which property to look up.
+  ..If *CUSTOM* is specified, it will use *routing-property-name* to figure out which property to look up.

 * *routes* (Nested under *vertx.routing-outbound* or *vertx.routing-inbound*)
-  ..
-Provides a routing table for mapping a vertx address to an AMQP address or vice versa depending on the direction.
+  ..Provides a routing table for mapping a vertx address to an AMQP address or vice versa depending on the direction.
-  ..
-Supports wild card matching.
+  ..Supports wild card matching.